HISP-SA PAIA Manual

 - is in HISP’s possession but cannot be found; or

 - does not exist,

-- The communication contemplated in clause 1 shall set out the steps taken and correspondence exchanged relating thereto by HISSP to find the requested record or to determine whether the record exists.
+- The communication contemplated in clause 1 shall set out the steps taken and correspondence exchanged relating thereto by HISP to find the requested record or to determine whether the record exists.

 - A notice in terms of clause 2 shall constitute a refusal by HISP.

 - Should the record be found after a notice in terms of clause 2 is sent to the requesting party, HISP shall provide the requesting party access to the record, unless refused in terms of a ground for refusal by the Information Officer.